nomemory/andreinc-site/_posts/2021-11-08-a-tale-of-java-hash-tables.md

 If the `loadFactor` exceeds the given threshold (by default `0.75f`), a new `table` will be allocated with an increased capacity.
 If the current size of the table is 2<sup>n</sup>, the new size will be 2<sup>n+1</sup> (basically the next power of two).

-After the re-allocation is successful, all of the existing elements will be inserted in the new `Node<K,V>[] table`.
+After the successful re-allocation, all of the existing elements will be inserted in the new `Node<K,V>[] table`.
 Even if this is a costly operation, *having more air to breathe* will increase reading performance (`get(K key)`).
 Plus, it shouldn't happen very often.
 Most of the time *Hash Tables* are used for reads than for inserts.

 ![png]({{site.url}}/assets/images/2021-11-08-a-tale-of-java-hash-tables/adjust-capacity-hashmap.drawio.png)